-With attorneys speaking up about their inability to balance life and work, many firms are beginning to pay attention, offering four options designed to help integrate work and life; but are these options really the solution?
+With attorneys speaking up about their inability to balance life and work, many firms have begun to pay attention, offering options designed to help integrate work and life; but are these options really the solution?

-In last year's survey, "In Pursuit of Attorney Work-Life Balance: Best Practices in Management," Susan Saab Fortney, a Texas Tech University law professor, reported that 40 percent of managerial attorneys and 46 percent of supervised attorneys said they would readily swap less money for more free time.
-In fact, many young lawyers nowadays don't even have the desire to become a partner, because partnership only means more work and less time.
+In a survey published in 2005, "In Pursuit of Attorney Work-Life Balance: Best Practices in Management," Susan Saab Fortney, a Texas A&M University professor, reported that 40 percent of managerial attorneys and 46 percent of supervised attorneys said they would readily swap less money for more free time.
+The longing for more personal time is even more pronounced among lawyers of the millennial generation, as a survey from 2017 shows.

-There are many things that can be blamed for making it difficult to incorporate professional and social time, and technology is a major one.
-In a profession where more hours and more work equal more prestige, many lawyers not only work at the office, but also work at night and on weekends.
+There are many things that can be blamed for making it difficult to detach from work at the end of a normal day, and technology is a major one.
+In a profession where more hours and more work equal more prestige, many lawyers not only work at the office, but also at night and on weekends.
 Some even work on vacation.

-However, many firms are becoming aware that the employees who are the most productive are usually the ones who take a break from work every once in a while.
-For that reason, firms are now implementing options designed to help achieve the perfect balance of work and life, and they are calling these options "alternative work arrangements."
+However, many firms have become aware that the employees who are the most productive are usually the ones who take a break from work every once in a while.
+For that reason, firms have begun implementing options designed to help achieve the perfect balance of work and life.
+These are often called "alternative work arrangements."

 Telecommuting, flextime, part-time, and job sharing are four different alternative work arrangement options that have been implemented in firms across the nation.